SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 **Recommended types** — the entry points most applications should use:

 - `WebGPUEnvironment` exposes explicit support probes for the library-managed WebGPU environment
-- `WebGPUWindow<TPixel>` owns a native window and either runs a render loop or returns `WebGPUSurfaceFrame<TPixel>` instances through `TryAcquireFrame(...)`
+- `WebGPUWindow` owns a native window and either runs a render loop or returns `WebGPUSurfaceFrame` instances through `TryAcquireFrame(...)`
-- `WebGPUExternalSurface<TPixel>` attaches to a caller-owned native host via `WebGPUSurfaceHost`; the host application owns the UI object and tells the external surface when the drawable framebuffer resizes
+- `WebGPUExternalSurface` attaches to a caller-owned native host via `WebGPUSurfaceHost`; the host application owns the UI object and tells the external surface when the drawable framebuffer resizes
-- `WebGPURenderTarget<TPixel>` owns an offscreen native target for GPU rendering, hybrid CPU plus GPU canvases, and readback
+- `WebGPURenderTarget` owns an offscreen native target for GPU rendering, hybrid CPU plus GPU canvases, and readback

 **Advanced types** — interop escape hatches for applications that already own a WebGPU device, queue, or native surface:

-- `WebGPUDeviceContext<TPixel>` wraps a shared or caller-owned device and queue and creates native-only or hybrid frames and canvases over external textures
+- `WebGPUDeviceContext` is the internal device/queue binding used by targets and surfaces
 - `WebGPUNativeSurfaceFactory` is the low-level escape hatch for caller-owned native targets

 Those types all exist to get a `DrawingCanvas` over a native WebGPU target.
 Once the canvas flushes, `WebGPUDrawingBackend` becomes the execution boundary.